CodeItQuick/CodeItQuick.github.io/_posts/2025-09-10-OOP-The-Great-Debate-Classes-Vs-Closures.md

+﻿---
+layout: post
+name: OOP The Great Debate - Classes vs Closures
+description: A look at how functional closures differ from OOP classes
+image: learning_journal_zombie.webp
+time: "5m:58s"
+tags: code all
+---

-﻿# OOP The Great Debate - Classes vs Closures
+# OOP The Great Debate - Classes vs Closures

 OOP is better than functional, or is functional better than OOP.
 Often OOP programmers have no knowledge of functional (being a primarily OOP developer I'm guilty of this), while functional programmers often come from an OOP background and